Top 5 Python IDEs For Data Science

 Well, many text editors can be used as a development environment if you make use of plugins: when you’re working with Notepad++, for example, you can use these plugins such as the DBGP for Notepad++ to install a debugger in the application, allowing you to run and analyze your code directly in your favorite text editor.

 And this immediately explains why text editors can be so popular: they not only offer you the blank slate, but they also give you the option to add features that you might need.
-This stands in clear contrast with IDEs such as Visual Studio, Spyder, and Rodeo, where these features are built in and you don’t need to install anything else to start developing, but where the learning curve might be a little bit steeper for users.
+This stands in clear contrast with IDEs such as Visual Studio and Spyder, where these features are built in and you don’t need to install anything else to start developing, but where the learning curve might be a little bit steeper for users.

 The Top 5 Development Environments